-Ministry of Economy at the time to warn the public against buying goods looted and stolen by petty criminals in these shops.
-To ensure that pawn shops are not opened arbitrarily everywhere, Decree No. 28 requires a share capital of US\$19,000 and a registration fee of US\$500 (cf. Vinaya 2018: 4).
+Pawn shops have been legalized since 2010, but in 2012 there were reportedly only just over 100 in Cambodia and a further 800 without licences, prompting the Ministry of Economy at the time to warn the public against buying goods looted and stolen by petty criminals from these shops37.
+To ensure that pawn shops are not opened arbitrarily everywhere, Decree No. 28 requires a share capital of US\$19,000 and a registration fee of US\$500 (see Vinaya 2018: 4).
 Our interlocutors could only estimate how many such shops there are in the country today.
 In any case, the lower limit was set at somewhere around 1,800 shops.

 The shops are mainly found in towns and in the immediate vicinity of markets.
 Here, smaller loans are usually granted in exchange for a deposit which is given, usually gold, precious metal jewellery, or even the ownership documents or registration papers for mopeds or motorbikes.
 In individual cases, land titles are also accepted and otherwise, depending on the specialization of the shop, also laptops, mobile phones, etc. The value of the deposit is usually significantly higher than the loan amount.
-However, the government has set a limit of US\$5,000 for land titles (cf. ibid.: 2).
+However, the government has set a limit of US\$5,000 for land titles (cf. Vinaya 2018: 2).